How do I fund my organization's projects?

 These funds provide the most flexible and reliable source of funding.
 They roll over from year to year.

 - Fundraising - bake sale, merchandise sale, car wash, etc. ASOC will help you purchase items you want to sell if you need.
+A popular way to collect revenue is to allow students to charge your items on their student accounts.
+See below for details.

 - Collecting membership dues